X-ray particle tracking velocimetry for steady-state rheological characterization: Case study of a complex polymer melt flow in material extrusion additive manufacturing: Materials and methods

 \subsubsection{Image processing}

 Before computing tracer velocities, the raw images were pre-processed to enhance the detectability of each tracer particle.
 The processing steps leading to the calculation of tracer velocities and their trajectories were performed using the open-source software Fiji and are illustrated in Fig.~\ref{fig:schematic-hotend}(d-f).
-Initially, the raw images were cropped to isolate the ROI.
+Initially, the raw images were cropped to isolate the ROI ($\SI{16.4}{\milli\meter} \times \SI{2.6}{\milli\meter}$).
 Given the low contrast in the original images, a time-averaged background image was generated and subtracted from each frame to improve particle visibility.

 Next, particle tracking velocimetry was performed using the Fiji plugin TrackMate \cite{ershov_trackmate_2022}.
 This process involved two main steps: particle detection and particle tracking.
 For particle detection, the Laplacian of Gaussian (LoG) detector was employed, which detects particles by identifying local intensity maxima in the image after applying a Gaussian blur.
 On average, this resulted in approximately 250 detected spots per image, which were then tracked in the subsequent step using the Linear Assignment Problem (LAP) tracker.
 This method calculates particle trajectories by minimizing the overall cost of linking based on criteria such as proximity and predicted motion \cite{ershov_trackmate_2022}.
+Further details on the tracking parameters and associated artifacts are provided in Supplementary Information~S3.

-To enable further analysis and visualization of particle paths, the data was processed in Python using the NumPy library.
+To enable further analysis and visualization of particle paths, the data was processed in Python using the NumPy library \cite{harris2020array}.
 First, pixel-to-millimeter scaling was performed.
 Given that the pipe diameter is known to be \SI{2.0}{\mm}, the number of pixels spanning this diameter was counted to determine the scale.

 The next step involved removing calculated particle paths that originate from faulty detections.
 Ideally, a calculated particle path results from tracking a particle through the entire flow channel.
 However, particle detection and tracking are imperfect: particles with low contrast-to-noise ratio may intermittently alternate between detection and non-detection as the LAP tracking algorithm advances through the frames.
 In some cases, rather than losing detection, a nearby particle may be mistakenly identified and combined into the same path.
 This results in a zig-zag pattern in the computed particle path.
 To address this issue, we deleted all tracks where the ratio of y-direction forward progression to the total path length was less than 80\%.
 This criterion primarily eliminates short paths with low-quality particle detections (as measured by quality metric of TrackMate), reducing the risk of introducing bias into the results.